tjacobs131/Teenus-Club/Analysis/srs.md

 3.2.3.2 Stimulus/Response Sequence
 3.2.3.3 Associated Functional Requirements

 3.2.4 System Feature 4 (Finalize Match)

 3.2.4.1 Introduction/Purpose of Feature

+This feature is a key feature of this software.
+With this feature, the match data given by the referee through out the match will be collected and directly uploaded to the database.
+In the database the data will be stored and be available for everyone.
+This way it is ensured that the data will be stored correctly in the database and will not be changed during the process of archiving.

 3.2.4.2 Stimulus/Response Sequence

+To activate this feature, the referee needs to initiate a match.
+After that, the referee needs to input data before finalizing the match.
+After finalizing the match, the match will uploaded to the database and users cannot change the inputted data.

 3.2.4.3 Associated Functional Requirements

 3.2.5 System Feature 5 (Update Match)
 3.2.5.1 Introduction/Purpose of Feature